 What Impact Does Stress Have on the Hormones Responsible for the Menstrual Cycle?

 The hypothalamus is also impacted by cortisol, which instructs it to stop making the chemicals that start the menstrual cycle.
 In the course of our evolutionary history, this made sense since it prevented women from becoming pregnant when their survival was in danger.
-However, our bodies cannot distinguish between stress caused by a real threat to our lives (such as a hungry tiger in front of us) and stress caused by a difficult time in our day.
+However, our bodies cannot distinguish between stress caused by a real threat to our lives (such as a tiger that is hungry) and stress caused by a difficult time in our day.